enthought/distributed-array-protocol/all_examples.rst

 The 'B' element on process 0 occupies global index 0, and the 'B' element on process 1 occupies global index 17.
-Each 'B' element counts towards the array's `size`.
+Each 'B' element counts towards the array's ``'size'``.
 The communication elements on each process overlap with a data element on the other process to indicate which data elements these communication elements are meant to communicate with.

 The protocol data structure on each process is as follows.